 Use Sign in with Apple JS to let users set up accounts and sign in to your website and apps on other platforms.

 Use the Sign in with Apple API to validate the authorization code provided to your app and check a user’s status directly with Apple servers.

 Some privacy-conscious users will choose to keep their personal email address private and use Apple’s private email relay service when setting up an account.
 To send email messages through the relay service to the users’ personal inboxes, you will need to register your outbound email domains.

-To test your apps, use the latest beta version of Xcode 11 and update your devices to the latest beta versions of iOS, macOS, tvOS.
-To test your website, you’ll need to group it with an app that is enabled for Sign In with Apple and is available on the App Store.
+To test your apps, use the latest of Xcode 11 and update your devices to the latest versions of iOS 13, iPadOS, macOS Catalina, tvOS 13.
+To test your website, you’ll need to group it with an app that is enabled for Sign in with Apple and is available on the App Store.

 Find tools, documentation, and resources you need to implement Sign in with Apple.